LazyTuba/csv-dict/README.md

 ### valuesForKeys()

 Retrieves values for selected/all fields of selected/all lines in the CSV file.
 Can be called with no arguments or with a FS object containing one/both of the following properties:

   - keys - one key or array of keys
   - fields - one field name or an array of field names

 The keys property of the argument object specifies which CSV lines to return.
 The fields property of the argument object specifies the fields whose values are to be returned.

     USAGE:
-      var valArray = csvDict.valuesForKeys()   # returns all value for all fields var valArray = csvDict.values({keys : <key> | [ <key1>, <key2>, ..]}
+      var valArray = csvDict.valuesForKeys()   # returns all values for all fields var valArray = csvDict.values({keys : <key> | [ <key1>, <key2>, ..]}
       var valArray = csvDict.values({
                fields : <field name> | [ <field namne1>, <field name2>, ..]